 Contributors: Daniel Falush, Melissa Hubisz, Matthew Stephens, Jonathan Pritchard, Peter Donnelly, William Wen, Mike Trienis, Pall Melsted.

 Questions and Discussion: There is a Structure discussion forum to which you can direct questions.
 Many thanks to Vikram Chhatre who moderates this discussion group.

-Plotting programs and other resources: CLUMPP and distruct from Noah Rosenberg's lab can automatically sort the cluster labels and produce nice graphical displays of structure results.
-Other plots are produced directly by the software package itself.
+Plotting programs and other resources: The Structure software performs basic plotting and reporting of results.
+CLUMPAK by Naama Kopelman and Itay Mayrose builds on Noah Rosenberg's earlier programs CLUMPP and distruct for producing nice graphical displays of structure results, and computing useful statistics.
 Structure Harvester by Dent Earl provides additional tools for visualizing Structure output.
 Xavier Didelot's program xmfa2struct converts files in eXtended Multi-Fasta (XMFA) format into Structure input format.

 Genome-wide SNP data: TreeMix by Joe Pickrell and Jonathan uses large numbers of SNPs to estimate the historical relationships among populations, using a graph representation that allows both population splits and migration events.
-[Note: Joe's latest release now allows microsat data too.] fastSTRUCTURE by Anil Raj, Matthew and Jonathan, for running Structure on very large SNP datasets (preprint). fineSTRUCTURE by Daniel Lawson and colleagues enables analyses of very fine scale structure for genome-wide SNP data.
+[Note: Joe's latest release now allows microsat data too.] fastSTRUCTURE by Anil Raj, Matthew and Jonathan, for running Structure on very large SNP datasets [Raj et al 2014]. fineSTRUCTURE by Daniel Lawson and colleagues enables analyses of very fine scale structure for genome-wide SNP data.